-Laws, restrictions, and other regulatory measures are also imposed by healthcare laws and regulations in international jurisdictions.
-In those jurisdictions we face the same issues as in the U.S. regarding difficulty and cost for us to obtain marketing approval and commercialization of our product candidates and which may affect the prices we may obtain.
+Laws, restrictions, and other regulatory measures are also imposed by healthcare laws and regulations in international jurisdictions and in those jurisdictions we face the same issues as in the United States regarding difficulty and cost for us to obtain marketing approval and commercialization of our product candidates and which may affect the prices we may obtain.

-Governments outside the U.S. tend to impose strict price controls, which may adversely affect our revenues, if any.
+Governments outside the United States tend to impose strict price controls, which may adversely affect our revenues, if any.